lucaspena/agt-proof-of-stake/report.md

 ## Nondeterminism

+As given in the previous section, this protocol is completely deterministic and thus relatively uninteresting.
 In order for analysis of this protocol to be interesting, an adversary must have some potential flexibility with how he or she interacts with the protocol.
 First, note that a crucial assumption present in [Ouroboros][ouroboros] (and most blockchain protocols) is that at least 51% of the participants are acting truthfully.
 While the practicality of this assumption can be argued, it is out of the scope of this paper.
 Thus, we will assume at least 51% follow the protocol precisely as outlined in the beginning of this section, and we will discuss potential behaviors of the "adversarial